PTMAndrey/wheater-api/README.md

 # Author: Andries Dorin Andrei

 ## Installation:
+- The app was created using React.js library
 - Run `npm install` to install dependencies.
 - Execute `npm start` to run the application.
 - Explore my work 😄.